 2.1.4 Any material transactions with shareholder controllers, persons who exercise significant influence, the parent board or senior executive

-As explained in section 1.4, the group has three key minority shareholders.
-Athene, Apollo and ADIA are considered to have significant influence over the group due to representation on Athora's Board and are therefore related parties of the group.
+As explained in section 1.4, the Group's three key minority shareholders.
+Athene, Apollo and ADIA are considered to be related parties of the Group.

 Transactions with key minority shareholders